React Native

 using Ctrl+M (linux/windows hosted emulators).

-some interop at some point, you can start the emulator without starting android
+While you should install android studio because you will probably need to write some interop at some point, you can start the emulator without starting android studio:

 You will want to add: